-<dd>This constructor is used to initialize the serializer for persistent caches. </dl> The {@code ClassLoader} value may be {@code null}.
+When used within the default serialization provider, there is an additional requirement.
+The implementations must define a constructor that takes in a {@code ClassLoader}.
+The {@code ClassLoader} value may be {@code null}.
 If not {@code null}, the class loader instance provided should be used during deserialization to load classes needed by the deserialized objects.

 The serialized object's class must be preserved; deserialization of the serial form of an object must return an object of the same class.
-The following contract must always be true: object.getClass().equals( mySerializer.read(mySerializer.serialize(object)) '''
+The following contract must always be true:

+{@code object.getClass().equals(

+mySerializer.read(mySerializer.serialize(object)).getClass())}

+@param <T> the type of the instances to serialize

+@see SerializationProvider

+/

+'''